Neurophysiology or Electrodiagnostic Testing

 2. Electromyography (EMG)

-• To characterise the nature of a nerve lesion
+• To characterise the nature of the nerve lesion

-• To quantify the degree or extent of a nerve lesion
+• To quantify the extent of nerve damage

-• To prognosticate the likely outcome of a nerve lesion
+• To prognosticate the likely outcome of a nerve injury

 Nerve Conduction Studies (NCS)